jaksi/leviathan/README.md

 ```

 ## Changing the speed
-The speed must be between 30 and 100, and divisible by 5.
+The speed must be between 30 and 100.
 ```Shell
 echo SPEED > /sys/bus/usb/drivers/kraken/DEVICE/speed
 ```